osbornegabriel/phase-0-tracks/web_dev/request_cycle/web_servers.md

 Optional bonus question: Why is it considered a bad idea to run programs as the root user on a Linux system?

+  This is mainly a security issue - if you logged in as the root user, then any malicious or buggy program could rewrite your entire system, rather than just the home folder.
+You also don't need to be logged in as the root user for most cases, except for administrative work.

+  Also, there's only one root account.
+If everything uses the root account, it's difficult to determine who did what.